open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 1. Open your command prompt/terminal and find the correct directory, `cd <username>.github.io.`

 2. List the current configured remote repository for your fork with `git remote -v`.
-This is how it would look like:
+This is what it should look like:
 ```
 $ git remote -v
 origin  https://github.com/YOUR_USERNAME/YOUR_USERNAME.github.io.git (fetch)